adslbarxatov/UniNotifier/README.md

 The context menu invoked by right-clicking on the application icon in system tray allows you to manage and build notifications, view them in main window, as well as request information about the application and go to monitored pages.

-In addition, the utility automatically requests new records in 5-minute increments and specified update rate and, if available, displays the appropriate notifications
+In addition, the utility automatically requests new records with specified update rate and, if available, displays the appropriate notifications